 - 4 bay leaves

-- 1 tsp dried marjoram
+- 1 teaspoon dried marjoram

-- 4 cloves garlic peeled, crushed
+- 4 cloves garlic peeled and pressed

-- ¼ teaspoon black pepper ground
+- ¼ teaspoon ground black pepper

-- salt
+- 2 teaspoons salt

 - 1 Tablespoon all-purpose flour to thicken the goulash, optional

-- 4 cups water (720 ml) or beef stock
+- 4 cups water (or beef stock)

 Instructions

-- Add beef chunks, season with salt, and fry them from all sides until a golden brown crust is created.
+- Add beef chunks, season with 2 teaspoons salt, and fry them from all sides until a golden brown crust is created.
 Expect the meat releases some juices when fried.
 Stir frequently, and scrape off the burnt residue on the bottom of the pot with a wooden spatula.
 If necessary, reduce the heat or add a spoon or two of water.

 - Check the goulash from time to time.
 Add some water if the level of liquid in the pot falls.
 When the gulas contains too much water, cook it uncovered at the end.
 The liquid will be reduced, and the gulas will gain a richer flavor and a nice red color.
 Stir occasionally.